• Home

 The Botanical Garden is part of Papago Park which offers a variety of extraordinary outdoor experiences.
 If you love hiking there are trails for all levels.
 Take in the desert wildflowers during the season or view the magnificent sandstone buttes that rise from the desert floor.

-The Phoenix Zoo, Hall of Flame Museum, and the Papago Golf Course are also within the park.
+The Phoenix Zoo, and Hall of Flame Museum, are also within the park.

 After you play, savor a meal